Georgetown police seek help locating vulnerable adult - NewsBreak

 GEORGETOWN, S.C.
 (WCBD) – Police are asking for the public’s help in locating a vulnerable adult last seen in Georgetown.

-Mackery Anton Blake, 38, was last seen at approximately 5 a.m.
-Sunday walking on Emmanuel Street near Alex Alford Drive, according to the Georgetown Police Department.1 injured at gathering in Colleton Co., deputies investigating
+According to the Georgetown Police Department, Mackery Anton Blake (38) was last seen at approximately 5 a.m.
+Sunday walking on Emmanuel Street near Alex Alford Drive.1 injured at gathering in Colleton Co., deputies investigating

 Blake was wearing a camouflage jacket and blue jeans.

-Note: UPDATE: Georgetown officers said on Monday that Blake was found safe by family members in Myrtle Beach.